 Christian Rest Home Assoc is a large non-profit nursing home in Grand Rapids, Michigan.
-This nursing home received an overall grade of A+.
-In fact, this is ranked among the five highest graded nursing homes in the city.
-Even in a city of 19 other nursing homes, this nursing home stood out as a superb option.
-Headlining this place's exemplary profile is its nursing rating, which we will address in the next paragraph.
+We gave this nursing home a strong overall grade of A+.
+This proved to be on another level than most of the nursing homes in Grand Rapids.
+Even in a city featuring 12 other nursing homes, this one jumped off the page as a quality option.
+Headlining this place's remarkable profile is its nursing rating, which you can find in the next section.

 Christian Rest Home Assoc

 - Nursing Home

 - Memory Care